Which Caribbean island is right for you?

 Head to Shirley Heights as the sun begins to set on a Sunday for steel pan music and live reggae, and the best view of English Harbour and Nelson's Dockyard, the world's only working Georgian dockyard.
 As for Barbuda, with a 17 mile pink sand beach and the largest frigatebird sanctuary in the world, it's not all about Antigua.

 Read more: 7 reasons to visit Antigua

 - Who goes:18 to 30s, foodies

 - Best for: holiday facilities, weather year round, partying

 Located just north of Venezuela, this half Dutch, half Spanish island is the most popular of the Lesser Antilles.
-There is as little or as much to do as you want here, and although it is slightly Americanised, the island is so geared up to tourism that you can practically do anything here from catamaran snorkelling trips over shipwrecks to exploring the volcanic and coral landscape on a yellow jeep safari.
+There is as little or as much to do as you want here, and although it is slightly Americanised, Aruba is so geared up to tourism that you can practically do anything here from catamaran snorkelling trips over shipwrecks to exploring the volcanic and coral landscape on a yellow jeep safari.

 You'll find all the large resorts along the stretch of sand at Eagle Beach, which has a promenade perfect for strolling at night.
 Wildlife lovers should make for the ostrich farm or the donkey sanctuary where you can hand feed the rescued animals.
 Aruba has an instant holiday vibe and represented as One Happy Island it is one of the most popular in the Caribbean.